 For employees, constant exposure to stress can lead to physical, mental, emotional, and behavioural problems ranging from headaches and tiredness to anger, anxiety, and low work performance.
 SafeWork Australia warns organisations that high stress levels of workers can result in declined productivity, unsatisfied clients, more frequent workplace conflicts, and rise in sick leaves.

 Why use a lawyer for your workers compensation stress claim?

 To put it simply –you have nothing to lose.
 Our lawyers are approved lawyers by the Workers Compensation Independent Review Office (WIRO) which means that you are not liable for any costs or disbursements in advising you and managing your claim on your behalf should that be required.
 This means that you will have the benefit of having legal advice by our senior personal injury lawyers to ensure your claim is being managed correctly and to ensure you are receiving your entitlements.

-Our senior personal injury lawyers have offices conveniently located in Sydney, Parramatta, Penrith, Liverpool and Wollongong.
+Our senior personal injury lawyers have offices conveniently located in Sydney, Parramatta, Newcastle, Penrith, Liverpool and Wollongong.
 Our personal injury lawyers also do home visits for injured clients who are unable to travel to our office.
 Call us on 1800 952 898 or book a consultation to receive a stress-free assistance.